 When you belong to a Medicare Advantage plan, you must continue to pay your Medicare Part B premium in addition to any monthly premium required by the Medicare Advantage plan.
 And this double premium can cause concern for some beneficiaries.

 However, many Medicare Advantage plans feature $0 monthly premiums, which means there’s no monthly charge on top of your Part B premium.
-And many plans that do charge a premium come loaded with dental, vision and prescription drug coverage, which are all things that Original Medicare (Part A and Part B) doesn’t cover.
+And many plans may offer dental, vision and prescription drug coverage, which are all things that Original Medicare (Part A and Part B) doesn’t cover.

 Compare plans online to see if there’s a plan available near you that fits your health care needs and your budget.